dipeshm01/NederlandseTaal/012-misc.md

   yes, but give me a second.
 You know you shouldn't talk too much to me in the morning.
 I don't have a   morning mood, but I just need to get going.
 I'll take a shower in a minute and then I'll have   breakfast; after that it gets better.

+- Met Natasja.
+-- Hoi Natasja, met Ilona.
+Ben je met iets bezig?
+- Ja, ik ben mijn les aan het voorbereiden.
+Hoezo?
+-- Nou, ik heb zin om te squashen.
+Ga je starks mee?
+- Hoe laat is straks?
+-- over een uurtje of zo?
+- Nee, sorry, ik wil wel squashen, maar dan ben ik aan het lesgeven.
+Daarna ga ik lunchen met een vriend.
+-- Morgen misschien?
+- Ja, dan kan ik wel
+-- Zullen we dan om vier uur bij de sporthal afspreken?
+- Ja leuk!
+Tot dan.
+-- Tot morgen.

+> - With Natasha.
+  -- Hi Natasha, with Ilona.
+Are you busy with something?
+  - Yes, I'm preparing my lesson.
+How so?
+  -- Well, I feel like playing squash.
+Are you coming along?
+  - What time is next?
+  -- in an hour or so?
+  - No, sorry, I'd like to play squash, but then I'll be teaching.
+Then I go for lunch with a friend.
+  -- Perhaps tomorrow?
+  - Yes, I can
+  -- Shall we meet at the gym at four o'clock?
+  - Yes Nice!
+Until then.
+  -- See you tomorrow.

 - karakter - character
 - Fijn dat je koos voor bol‌.com.
 We gaan direct aan de slag!
   > Thank you for choosing bol‌.com.
 We will get started right away!